 Instructions

-2. Fill large skillet or frying pan with 1 to 1 1/4-inch of oil.
-Make sure the oil is at least 1 1/2-inch below the top of the pan to prevent overflow.
+- Fill a large skillet or frying pan with 1 to 1 1/4-inch of oil.
+Make sure the oil is at least 1 1/2 inches below the top of the pan to prevent overflow.
 Preheat oil to 375° F while you prep the wings.

-6. Shake off excess tapioca and place each wing in the hot oil.
+- Shake off excess tapioca and place each wing in the hot oil.
 Fry for 5 minutes.
 Turn over.
-Continue to fry for 4-5 additional minutes or until the wing internal temperature reaches 165° F.
+Continue to fry for 4-5 additional minutes or until the wing’s internal temperature reaches 165° F.

-7. Transfer to a baking sheet fitted with a cooling rack.
-Place in an a 170° F oven to keep warm.
+- Transfer to a baking sheet fitted with a cooling rack.
+Place in a 170° F oven to keep warm.

-8. While the first batch fries, coat remaining half of the wings in the tapioca starch mixture.
+- While the first batch fries, coat the remaining half of the wings in the tapioca starch mixture.

-11. Add all the sauce ingredients to a small saucepan.
+- Add all the sauce ingredients to a small saucepan.
 Blend well.
-Bring to a gently boil on medium heat, stirring occasionally.
+Bring to a gentle boil on medium heat, stirring occasionally.
 Reduce heat to a simmer for 1 minute.
 Reduce to low to warm, stirring occasionally.

 Notes:

-• To oven bake: generously spray the wings on both sides with cooking spray prior to baking.
+- To oven bake: generously spray the wings on both sides with cooking spray prior to baking.
 Place on a greased baking sheet.
 Bake at 400° F for 20 minutes.
 Turn wings over.
 Bake for 20-25 minutes more.
-Spray the second side with cooking spray if there area lot of dry tapioca exposed.
+Spray the second side with cooking spray if there are areas of exposed dry tapioca starch mixture.

-• To air fry: preheat air fryer to 400 F. Generously spray the wings on both sides with cooking spray prior to air frying.
-Air fry at 400° F for 8 minutes the first side.
-Turn over, cook approximately 8 minutes on the second side.
-Spray the second side with cooking spray if there are a lot of dry tapioca starch mixture exposed.
+- To air fry: preheat the air fryer to 400 F. Generously spray the wings on both sides with cooking spray before air frying.
+Air fry at 400° F for 8 minutes on the first side.
+Turn over and cook for approximately 8 minutes on the second side.
+Spray the second side with cooking spray if there are areas of exposed dry tapioca starch mixture.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.